-IFRS 15 Revenue from Contracts with Customers
+IFRS 15 Revenue from Contracts with Customers (IFRS 15)

-A new standard on revenue recognition, superseding International Accounting Standard (IAS) 18, IAS 11, and related interpretations.
+IFRS 15 is a new standard on revenue recognition, superseding International Accounting Standard (IAS) 18, IAS 11, and related interpretations.
 The objective of IFRS 15 is to provide a single, comprehensive revenue recognition model for all contracts with customers to improve comparability within industries, across industries and across capital markets.
 It contains principles that an entity will apply to determine the measurement of revenue and timing of when it is recognized.
 The underlying principle is that an entity will recognize revenue to depict that transfer of goods or services to customers at an amount the entity expects to be entitled to in exchange for those goods or services.
 The standard is effective for annual periods beginning on or after January 1, 2018 and is to be adopted retrospectively.
-Management is assessing the impact of this change on the Exchange.
+Management has determined that the standard will not have a material impact on the financial statements.